Unity-Technologies/com.unity.multiplayer.docs/docs/mlapi-basics/object-spawning.md

 ## Destroying / Despawning

-When a spawned object gets destroyed on the server/host, MLAPI will automatically destroy it on all clients as well.
+When a spawned object gets destroyed on the server/host, Netcode will automatically destroy it on all clients as well.

 When a client disconnects, all objects owned by that client will be destroyed.
 If you do not want that to happen for an object set the `DontDestroyWithOwner` field on `NetworkObject` to true.